 States regulate business names in several ways.
 The first is that corporations and other artificial entities must have official names.
 These names are important for legal purposes.
-If the Hudsucker Holding Corporation, Hudsucker Industries, Hudsucker Inc., and the Husducker Operating Company are distinct entities, then contracting parties need to know with exact certainty whom they are dealing with, and plaintiffs need to know which entity to sue.
-Indeed, the process of incorporation itself incorporates25 a registry.
-Every state maintains an office that accepts incorporation filings and allows the public to search its records, pulling up basic information such as the entity's name, address, and date of incorporation.26
+If the Hudsucker Holding Corporation, Hudsucker Industries, Hudsucker Inc., and the Husducker Operating Company are distinct entities, then contracting parties need to know with exact certainty whom they are dealing with, and plaintiffs need to

-- Diana Lock, Toll-Free Vanity Telephone Numbers: Structuring a Trademark Registration and Dispute Settlement Regime, 87 CAL.
-L. REV. 371 (1999). - 24.
+- 23. Diana Lock, Toll-Free Vanity Telephone Numbers: Structuring a Trademark Registration and Dispute Settlement Regime, 87 Calif.
+L. Rev. 371 (1999). - 24.
 For the FCC's reasoning, see In the Matter of Toll Free Service Access Codes Fourth Report and Order, 13 FCC Rcd.
 9058 (1998).
 Among other things, the FCC also considered but rejected the use of lotteries and auctions to assign toll-free numbers.